AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/cookies-service.md

 Explanations
 ------------
 BELLATRIX gives you an interface for easier work with cookies using the CookiesService.
-You need to make sure that you have navigated to the desired web page.
+You need to make sure that you have navigated to the desired web page first.
 ```csharp
 var cookies = App.Cookies.GetAllCookies();
 ```